w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 > 1. `Soundtrack Style`
 > 1. ... and many more (let’s assume 100+ features per movie).
 >
-> If movies had only 2 features (e.g., "Genre" and "IMDB Rating"), we could easily visualize clusters of similar movies.
+> If movies had only 2 features (e.g., `Genre` and `IMDB Rating`), we could easily visualize clusters of similar movies.
 >
 > With 100+ features, the data points are spread out across a vast space.
 >